 So far a few excerpts from the extensive verdict.
 What is still worth mentioning at this point is the fact that the 2027 change is initiated with maximum discomfort.
 How could it be otherwise, as after all – and despite simulation – it is ultimately not foreseeable how things will develop.
 What will happen when none of the centuries-old rules of the game apply anymore, when structures of rule disappear, when even competition between nations no longer exists?
 Doesn’t that simply mean unholy chaos?

-Jonah is welcomed by Toni and Micha.
+They are greeted by Toni and Micha.

 Micha and Toni nod.

-Micha: You are so right.
-Unfortunately.
-Well, what is your first impression when you look around here?
+Toni: What is your first impression when you look around here?

 On the opposite side of the square, a small area is fenced off.
 Jonah points to it.